SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 45. Click 'Save'.
 <br>![](/exercises/ex2/images/Ex02_Part03_45.png)

-46. The rules are now imported, you need to associated them with a dataset to be run against.
+46. The rules are now imported, you need to associate them with a dataset to be run against.
 <br>![](/exercises/ex2/images/Ex02_Part03_46.png)

 47. Click '>' to bind the rule with a dataset.